vincentisambart/osx-box-bootstrap/README.md

     * Once Recover mode boots select Utilities -> Terminal
     * And run the command: csrutil disable

+    * To enable the update automation add the Terminal and the Script Runner apps to `System Preferences - Security and Privacy - Accessability` also run the machine-setup/playbook.yml on the machine to enable access to system events you will need to run this from your dev machine, because the setting needs manual interaction, so the automation would time out.

 ## Provisioning

 ### Install Xcode - can be saved as an intermediate template